KDE/documentation-develop-kde-org/content/docs/packaging/android/packaging_applications/_index.md

 ## Summary

 In this tutorial we have learned how to configure KDE's CI/CD system to package an application for Android and how to publish it in one of KDE's F-Droid repositories so that our users can easily install it.
-A possible next step would be the publication on Google Play.